 An obstacle to easy access for disabled passengers – and especially wheelchair users – to the metro vehicles is also the horizontal gap between the edge of the platform and the vehicle boarding edge (in case of all metro vehicles).
 The gap is necessary for side swings of the vehicles which are determined by suspension and current load thereof.
 On lines A + B, the sets consisting of 81-71M type vehicles are operated, which do not have the suspension balancing the vehicle floor level with the platform level regardless of the load, as well as the vertical elevation (the vehicle boarding edge is higher than the platform edge).
 The size of the horizontal gap and of the vertical elevation in the case of type 81-71M vehicles is affected by the current load of the vehicles and by the wear of suspension and wheels.
 Therefore, it is not possible to set the optimal gap and to maintain such gap for the whole time of the operation.
 Currently, the testing of various types of mechanical devices facilitating smooth ride from the platform to the metro vehicle, or vice versa, is being prepared.
 Despite all the above information, DPP tries to accommodate passengers with reduced mobility as much as possible.
 The order of importance of the realisation of the barrier-free accesses to the metro stations is being discussed with the organisations for wheelchair users and the future adjustments impacting the movement of the visually impaired passengers are consulted with representatives of the SONS (United organisations of partially sighted and blind).

 Various measures satisfying the needs of disabled passengers, where they would otherwise barely get to the metro areas, include for example already mentioned entry using the freight elevators.
 However, strict rules apply to their use.
 Their utilisation is only possible where the operational conditions allows.
 Immobile passengers must also have their own personal accompaniment trained by the Prague Public Transit Company employees for the use of the freight elevators.
-Transport by the freight elevator is enabled in the Opatov station, in the case of failure of the passenger elevators also in the stations Háje, Chodov, Roztyly and Nádraží Holešovice.
+Transport by the freight elevator is enabled in the case of failure of the passenger elevators in the stations Háje, Chodov, Roztyly and Nádraží Holešovice.

-In the past period, barrier-free accesses were put into operation in the stations I. P. Pavlova, Anděl, Roztyly, Můstek A/B and most recently also in the Palmovka station.
+In the past period, barrier-free accesses were put into operation in the stations I. P. Pavlova, Anděl, Roztyly, Můstek A/B and most recently also in the Palmovka and Opatov station.
 Subsidy from the EU funds within the Operational programme Prague – Competitiveness was obtained to fund these barrier-free accesses.

 Occasional breakdowns of barrier-free facilities are a separate chapter.
 Except for the stations with two passenger elevators operated in parallel, the barrier-free access is disabled in case of every breakdown.
 Suspensions – whether planned or extraordinary due to a breakdown – are then the subject of negative reactions of the traveling public.